Magic Spells for Intelligence

 ---David Rumelhart and Donald Norman (about early neural networks)

-By extracting these deep, implicit patterns, LLMs learn millions of miniature reasoning formulas that reflect both concrete skills and abstract models about reality.
-Of course, for LLMs these “wisdom formulas” aren't literal proverbs or pieces of text, but complex mathematical relationships that guide the model's predictions.
-Each “wisdom formula” acts as a gravitational force pulling the vector of meaning in its direction.
+By extracting these patterns, LLMs learn millions of miniature reasoning formulas.
+These are not literal proverbs, but complex mathematical relationships guiding the model's predictions.
+Each "wisdom formula" acts as a gravitational force pulling the vector of meaning in its direction.
+In this sense, LLMs function remarkably like oral minds, drawing on compressed wisdom to navigate complex situations.

 Why Basic LLMs Resemble Pre-literate Minds

-In this way, basic LLMs are more like oral, pre-literate minds.
-They rely heavily on interpolating between compressed "wisdom formulas" (i.e., mathematical models in latent space) and memorized heuristics to do their thinking.
-They lack the affordance of lengthy reflections on externalized thoughts to retrace their steps and develop more complex reasoning chains.
+In this way, basic LLMs are like oral, pre-literate minds.
+They rely heavily on interpolating between compressed wisdom formulas and memorized heuristics.
+They lack the affordance of lengthy reflection on externalized thoughts to retrace their steps and develop more complex reasoning chains.
+Just as oral cultures struggled with abstract reasoning that couldn’t be encoded in memorable proverbs, basic LLMs struggle when their learned patterns don’t directly apply.

 Chain of Thought: Writing's Gift to AI

 The breakthrough of reasoning AI systems can be understood through our oral-to-literate analogy.
-These systems work in two complementary ways:
+These systems work in two complementary ways.

 New Magic for a Post-LLM World

-But we didn't stop evolving after we learned to write.
-On top of writing, we developed mathematics, scientific notation, programming languages, collaborative knowledge systems, and now we have AIs as thought partners.
-Each new system dramatically expanded our cognitive reach.
+But we didn’t stop evolving after we learned to write.
+On top of writing, we developed mathematics, scientific notation, programming languages, collaborative knowledge systems—and now AI as thought partners.
+Each dramatically expanded our cognitive reach.
+What new forms of “writing” might we invent for artificial minds?
+We already see external tool usage—calculators, web searches, code execution.
+But there are many more ways to extend their intelligence, in both human-like and entirely non-human ways.